chiba233/yumeDSL/README.md

 // }
 ```

-If `onError` is omitted, malformed markup degrades to plain text and errors are silently discarded.
+If `onError` is omitted, malformed markup degrades gracefully and errors are silently discarded.

 ### Error Codes